•

 A view inside the movement for housing justice in a city with one of the highest rates of poverty in the nation, historic rent increases, and widespread housing neglect and disrepair, documenting the workings of the tenant union and the processes whereby tenant power is forged.

-Speakers: producer Samantha Curley and filmmakers Keil Orion & Grechen Purser will be in attendance to present their films.
+Speakers: producer Samantha Curley and filmmakers Keil Orion Troisi & Grechen Purser will be in attendance to present their films.

 Saturday, May 3, 2025 • 3 PM